Be part of our diversity and inclusion vision

-As part of advancing Stanford University’s IDEAL vision and commitment to diversity (broadly defined), the School of Earth, Energy, and Environmental Sciences has established the Dean’s Graduate Scholars program.
-This award supports outstanding incoming graduate students who have demonstrated leadership and commitment in diversity, equity, and inclusion (DEI) and show the potential to continue their engagement in DEI service at Stanford Earth.
+As part of advancing Stanford University’s IDEAL vision and commitment to diversity (broadly defined), the Stanford Doerr School of Sustainability has established the Dean’s Graduate Scholars program.
+This award supports outstanding incoming graduate students who have demonstrated leadership and commitment in diversity, equity, and inclusion (DEI) and show the potential to continue their engagement in DEI service at Stanford Doerr School of Sustainability.
 The Dean’s Graduate Scholars receive tuition, salary, and research support.
 They are also part of a cohort that engages in professional development activities and annual Dean's lunches.

 Dean’s Graduate Scholars program

-- Salary and tuition support for the first year of graduate studies at Stanford Earth.
+- Salary and tuition support for the first year of graduate studies at Stanford Doerr School of Sustainability.

-- Professional development activities with a cohort of Dean’s Graduate Scholars during the first two years of graduate studies.
+- Scholar will be able to participate in professional development activities with a cohort of SDSS Dean’s Graduate Scholars during the first year of graduate studies.

 How to Apply

-Applicants are nominated based on academic qualifications and commitment to diversity, equity and inclusion in the Earth sciences or in the STEM field as demonstrated through service/leadership or through research and academic or personal experience.
+Applicants are nominated based on academic qualifications and commitment to diversity, equity and inclusion in the Earth sciences, energy, oceans, and engineering or in the broader field of sustainability as demonstrated through service/leadership or through research and academic or personal experience.

-Applicants should use the “diversity statement” that is part of the graduate school application to illustrate how their research and/or service/leadership experience and/or personal background contributes to advancing diversity, equity and inclusion in the Earth sciences or in academia in general.
-They may be contacted by the DEI director to expand upon the diversity statement.
-Scholars will be selected by departments/programs as part of the admission process.
+Applicants are strongly encouraged to use the “diversity statement” that is part of the graduate school application to illustrate how their research and/or service/leadership experience and/or personal background contributes to advancing diversity, equity, and inclusion in the broader field of sustainability or in academia in general.

-Stanford Earth deeply appreciates the value of a diverse, equitable, and inclusive community, and defines diversity broadly to include (among other things) diversity of genders, races and ethnicities, cultures, physical and learning differences, sexual orientations and identities, veteran status, and work and life experiences.
-Stanford Earth welcomes all who would bring diversity of perspective to the School's research and teaching missions.
+SDSS deeply appreciates the value of a diverse, equitable, and inclusive community, and defines diversity broadly to include (among other things) diversity of genders, races and ethnicities, cultures, physical and learning differences, sexual orientations and identities, veteran status, and work and life experiences.
+SDSS welcomes all who would bring diversity of perspective to the School's research and teaching missions.
 Stanford is an equal employment opportunity and affirmative action employer, and consistent with its obligations under the law prohibits unlawful discrimination on the basis of any characteristic protected by applicable law.